ggeerraarrdd/eevveerryyddaayy/README.md

 1. Open the project folder on VS Code, if not already.

-2. Open `every_entry.ipynb` in the root directory.
+2. Open `EEVVEERRYYDDAAYY.ipynb` in the root directory.

 3. Execute the cell containing the python code or `Run All` to display the form interface.